 Cyber: European Union and Japan hold 7th Cyber Dialogue in Brussels

-Reviewed ongoing cooperation in international and regional forums, in particular with respect to the United Nations Global Mechanism to advance responsible state behaviour in cyberspace.
+Regarding the international dimension, the parties reviewed ongoing cooperation in multilateral and regional fora, in particular with respect to the United Nations Global Mechanism to advance responsible state behaviour in cyberspace.
+Close cooperation in other international platforms such as ASEAN Regional Forum, G7, the International Counter Ransomware Initiative and the Global Cybersecurity Labelling Initiative was additionally explored.

-Discussed respective approaches to cyber capacity‑building and assistance to partner countries, with a focus on the Indo‑Pacific and other regions of mutual interest.
+Finally, the EU and Japan discussed respective approaches to cyber capacity building and assistance to partner countries, with a focus on the Indo Pacific and other regions of mutual interest.

 In the margins of the Dialogue, the EU and Japan also held an expert roundtable on diplomatic responses to malicious cyber activities.

 The EU and Japan agreed to continue using the Cyber Dialogue as a platform to deepen practical cooperation, share best practices and coordinate positions in multilateral fora.
-Both sides will continue to work closely together to enhance cyber resilience, promote responsible state behaviour in cyberspace and support partners in strengthening their cyber capacities.
+Both sides will continue to work closely together to enhance cyber resilience, by further engaging on protection of critical infrastructure and market access policies.
+They will also promote responsible state behaviour in cyberspace and support partners in strengthening their cyber capacities.

-On the Japanese side, the Dialogue was co-chaired by Takeomi Yamamoto, Director of the National Security Policy Division of the Foreign Policy Bureau, Ministry of Foreign affairs, with the participation of officials from the Ministry of Foreign Affairs, the National Cybersecurity Office, the National Police Agency, the Ministry of Internal Affairs and Communications, the Ministry of Defence, the Ministry of Economy, Trade and Industry, JPCERT/CC and the Mission of Japan to the EU.
+On the Japanese side, the Dialogue was co-chaired by Takeomi Yamamoto, Director of the National Security Policy Division of the Foreign Policy Bureau at the Ministry of Foreign affairs, with the participation of representatives from the Ministry of Foreign Affairs, the National Cybersecurity Office, the National Police Agency, the Ministry of Internal Affairs and Communications, the Ministry of Defence, the Ministry of Economy, Trade and Industry, JPCERT/CC and the Mission of Japan to the EU.

 CONTACT DETAILS